Published at: 2025-10-31

 picture coming soon:

-• When enabled, engineers cannot start a new check-in until the previous one is completed.
+• When enabled, engineers cannot start a new clock-in until the previous one is completed.

 picture coming soon: